December 2024

 They are currently out of funds to continue construction, and a a roof on the second level yet, the children's home ceiling is beginning to have water damage from rain.
 We can't let the roof over these kids' heads be compromised, and simultaneously want to speed the progress on providing a safe place for local women to protect their and their baby's lives.

-I'm partnering with Alter Ego Running on a special order of "BE A GOOD NEIGHBOR" hats and selling them at production cost, of $25 with every dollar going to this project.
+I'm partnering with Alter Ego Running on a special order of "BE A GOOD NEIGHBOR" hats and, of $50 with every dollar going to this project.
 They are high quality, performance running hats; I have one I wear in work settings almost daily and it is my favorite hat I own.
-Our target to send to the children's home is $10,000, so please consider adding as much as you feel led to on top of the $25, and remember that you've invested in the lives of no-longer-orphaned children and vulnerable mothers & infants in India, every time you wear it.
+Our target to send to the children's home is $17,000, so please consider adding as much as you feel led to on top of the $50, and remember that you've invested in the lives of no-longer-orphaned children and vulnerable mothers & infants in India, every time you wear it.
 Your purchase will be considered a tax-deductible donation to our nonprofit, Door of Hope.

 The children at Shiloh Residency